binkoni/loghut-perl-deprecated/README.md

 >You should have received a copy of the GNU General Public License
 >along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-3rd party library contained in this repository
----
-* ckeditor is not part of this software, so I don't have copyright in ckeditor and LogHut's license doesn't apply to ckeditor at all

-Javascript depenencies
----
-* ckeditor (soon will be removed, maybe)

 Perl module dependencies
 ---